spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-k8s-cluster-tf.md

 - **cluster_profiles.tf** - This file contains the cluster profile definitions for each cloud provider.

-- **cluster.tf** - This file has all the required cluster configurations to deploy a host cluster to one of the cloud providers.
+- **clusters.tf** - This file has all the required cluster configurations to deploy a host cluster to one of the cloud providers.

 - **terraform.tfvars** - Use this file to customize the deployment and target a specific cloud provider.
 This is the